Hauke5/DialogExample/readme.md

    async function runDialog() {
       if (openDialog.current) {
-         const result = await openDialog.current(dialogConfig)
+         // open the dialog with `dialogConfog` as content const result = await openDialog.current(dialogConfig)
-         if (result.actionName==='Ok') {
+         // process the result action and item values if (result.actionName==='Ok') {
             const number = result.items['Enter Valid Number:'].value as number
             ...